All Episodes

 It's just all contradictory.

-So I think I think that's at the essence of the disagreement.
+So, I think that's at the essence of the disagreement.

 And why the Christians say you either have to forgive or it's eternal torment is because they can't say there are no diamonds in the safe.

-Because they can't walk away and they won't get the satisfaction they need.
+They can't walk away because they can't walk away and they won't get the satisfaction they need.

 Their only choice to reduce the torment is to forgive, forgive, forgive.

-And you can't require that it's earned, because if it was earned, that would be a better person.
+And you can't require that it's earned because if it was earned, that would be a better person.

-You're actually you are uh paying it.
+You're actually paying it.

 Once you give somebody a reward called forgiveness without requiring they earn it, you're actually rewarding corruption and selfishness.